diego1389/dev_docs/Javascript/ES6 - ES7 - ES8 /Notes.md

         ```
     - Map will push and return an array.
     - Array.from = creates an array from an array-like or iterable object.
-        - You can also passs a map function to call on every element of the array
+        - You can also pass a map function to call on every element of the array

         ```js
         const array = Array.from(`Diego`);